iotaledger/bee/bee-storage/bee-storage-rocksdb/README.md

 # bee-storage-rocksdb

-A bee-storage implementation for the rocksdb backend.
+A bee-storage implementation for the RocksDB backend.